OverZealous/cdnizer/README.md

 # cdnizer
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]

-This plugin will replace references in HTML and other files with CDN locations.
+This library will replace references in HTML and other files with CDN locations.
 It's flexible without being overly complicated, and handles private *and* public CDNs.
 It can use your bower installation to determine file versions.

 It also provides optional fallback scripts for failed file loading.
 By default it can only handle failed JavaScript files, but it shouldn't be too difficult to provide a better script.

+### New in version 1.0

+cdnizer now can load CDN data from existing `*-cdn-data` packages, currently `google-cdn-data`, `cdnjs-cdn-data`, and `jsdelivr-cdn-data`.
+Now you can [configure common public CDNs with a single line](#optionsfilescommoncdn)!

+### Possible breaking change in 1.0

+I've changed the `version` field in this release.
+Previously, it was the exact version as it existing within bower.
+Now, `version` is the string `major(.minor)?(.patch)?`, with any trailing (`-beta*`, `-snapshot*`, etc) information removed.
+(Characters not separated by a hyphen are not affected.)

+You can still access the full version string via `versionFull`, which is not modified at all.

 ## Usage